Regression to Trend: Another Look at Long-Term Market Performance

 Below is a chart of the S&P Composite stretching back to 1871 based on the real (inflation-adjusted) monthly average of daily closes.
 We're using a semi-log scale to equalize vertical distances for the same percentage change regardless of the index price range.

-The peak in 2000 marked an unprecedented 141% overshooting of the trend — substantially above the overshoot in 1929.
+The peak in 2000 marked an unprecedented 137% overshooting of the trend — substantially above the overshoot in 1929.
 The index had been above trend for two decades, with one exception: it dipped about 15% below trend briefly in March of 2009.
-At the beginning of December 2016, it is 87% above trend, near the top of the 68% to 90% range it has hovered in for the past 37 months.
+At the beginning of December 2017, it is 112% above trend, exceeding the 68% to 90% range it hovered in for 37 months.
 In sharp contrast, the major troughs of the past saw declines in excess of 50% below the trend.
-If the current S&P 500 were sitting squarely on the regression, it would be at the 1159 level.
+If the current S&P 500 were sitting squarely on the regression, it would be at the 1225 level.

-Incidentally, the standard deviation for prices above and below trend is 40.6%.
+Incidentally, the standard deviation for prices above and below trend is 40.8%.
 Here is a close-up of the regression values with the regression itself shown as the zero line.
 We've highlighted the standard deviations.
-We can see that the early 20th century real price peaks occurred at around the second deviation.
+We can see that the early 20th-century real price peaks occurred at around the second deviation.
 Troughs prior to 2009 have been more than a standard deviation below trend.
-The peak in 2000 was well north of 3 deviations, and the 2007 peak was around two deviations, the same level as the latest data point.
+The peak in 2000 was well north of 3 deviations, and the 2007 peak was around two deviations, below the level of the latest data point.